 There’s a saying that you should never work with animals and children.
 But if you stick with that rule, you will be missing out on a lot of beautiful and candid shots.

-Pet photography is a lot of fun (kids are too, but that’s another article) and presents many exciting challenges which will build your skill and help you become a better photographer overall.
+Pet photography is a lot of fun (kids are too, but that’s another article) and presents many exciting challenges that will build your skill and help you become a better photographer overall.

 The nature of pet photography means that photographers will need to remain mobile and be able to adjust their shooting strategy to take advantage of the moment.